-Let My teachings descend like the rain, may My utterance flow like the dew.
-(32:1)
+Let My teachings drip like the rain, may My utterance flow like the dew.
+(32:2)

 The Torah is compared to rain which descends from the heavens, reviving the seeds buried within the earth.
 The Sefas Emes notes a relationship between adamah, earth, and rain vis-à-vis Adam HaRishon, primordial man, his offspring, and the Torah which is compared to rain.
 The earth filled with seed is potential vegetation, grass, etc. It is only when rain descends on the adamah that this potential is released and the seeds begin to sprout and produce.
 Likewise, adam, man, created from adamah, is filled with tremendous potential.
 Will he realize his potential, or will it continue to lay dormant?
-Torah She'Baal Peh, the Oral Torah, represents the concept of Chayei Olam nota b'socheinu, "Eternal life 'planted' in our midst."
-With the proper rain - the pure teachings of the Torah - new spiritual life can emerge.
-The word "pure" prefaces teachings, because, while there is a lot of Torah out there, unless it is pure and unadulterated Torah, taught by a bonafide Torah teacher who exemplifies the Torah's perspective, it is regrettably missing its life-sustaining properties.
+Torah Sheh'Baal Peh, the Oral Torah, represents the concept of Chayei Olam nata b'socheinu, "Eternal life 'planted' in our midst."
+With the proper rain new spiritual life can emerge - the pure teachings of the Torah.
+The word "pure" prefaces "teachings," because, while there is a lot of Torah available, unless it is pure and unadulterated Torah that is taught by a bonafide Torah teacher who exemplifies the Torah's perspective, it is regrettably missing its life-sustainingproperties.

-Yeshayah HaNavi says, Ki kaasher yeireid ha'geshem v'ha'sheleg, min ha'Shomayim, v'shamah lo yashuv, ki im hirvah es ha'aretz v'holidah v'hitzmichah... kein yiheyeh Devari, "Like the rain and the snow that come down from the heavens and will not return until they have soaked the earth and brought forth its bounty and made it grow... so will be My words" (Yeshayah 55:10,11).
-Hashem's word descends to the Jewish People like rain and snow, benefitting the people just as its counterparts enhance the earth's ability to produce its bounty.
+Yeshayah HaNavi says, Ki kaasher yeireid ha'geshem v'ha'sheleg min ha'Shomayim v'shamah lo yashuv, ki im hirvah es ha'aretz v'holidah v'hitzmichah... kein y'heyeh Devari, "Like the rain and the snow that come down from heaven and will not return there, until they have soaked the earth and brought forth its bounty and made it grow... so shall be My words" (Yeshayah 55:10,11).
+Hashem's Word descends to the Jewish People like rain and snow benefitting the people, just as these elements enhance the earth's ability to produce its bounty.

-In Moshe Rabbeinu's homily to the people, he compares the Torah to various forms of rain: rain, dew, storm winds, light rain drops, drizzle.
+In Moshe Rabbeinu's homily to the people, he compares the Torah to various forms of precipitation: rain, dew, storm winds, mist, drizzle.
 Sefas Emes explains the connotation to Torah.
-Some types of rain soften the earth; other rains, such as drizzle, are particularly good for the grass, since they soak the ground and slowly seep into the earth; heavy showers improve certain types of grass.
-Likewise, there are parts of the Torah which, like hard rain, address the heart of man, softening it, transforming "stone" into a soft, putty-like substance which allows it to absorb the Torah's teachings and lessons.
+Some types of rain soften the earth; others such as drizzle, are particularly good for some grasses, since they soak the ground and slowly seep into the earth, while heavy showers improve certain other types of grass.
+Likewise, there are parts of the Torah which, like heavy rain, address the heart of man, softening it by transforming "stone" into a soft substance, which allows it to absorb the Torah's teachings and lessons.
 Other parts of the Torah are similar to drizzle, which slowly penetrates the heart's core.
-There is Torah which is geared to the entire collective of the Jewish People, and there is Torah which addresses the life of the individual.
-In conclusion, at each and every stage of a person's life, there is a portion or passage of the Torah that is specifically designed to attend to and treat his problem.
+Then there is Torah which is geared to the entire collective of the Jewish People, as well as Torah which addresses the life of the individual.
+In conclusion, at each and every stage of a person's life, there is a portion or passage of the Torah that is specifically designed to address and treat his issues.